-We all love that summer sun, but too much of that toasty goodness can make unwanted hyperpigmentation rear its ugly head.
+We all love that summer sun, but too much of that toasty goodness can make unwanted uneven skin tone, hyperpigmentation rear its ugly head.
 As summer winds down, it’s the perfect time to tackle those uneven patches, discolored spots, and brighten skin.

 A Biology Primer on Pigment Formation